Guide

 Is private health insurance tax deductible for the self-employed?

-If you’re the director of a limited company or a sole trader, you can claim the insurance as a tax-deductible expense.
+If you’re the director of a limited company or a self-employed person that runs a small unincorporated business, you can claim the health insurance as a tax-deductible expense.
 To do this, make sure you buy a business health insurance policy, not a personal health insurance policy.
 If you buy a personal heath insurance policy, you might not be able to deduct it as a business expense.

 Should self-employed people consider other types of insurance?